sigmf/SigMF/sigmf-spec.md

 ### Metadata Format

 SigMF is written in JSON, and takes the form of JSON name/value pairs which are contained within JSON `objects`.
-There are three types top-level
+There are three types of top-level
 objects: `global`, `capture`, and `annotations`.
 The names of the name/value pairs can be namespaced for further structure.